arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 The full _STEP_ files are available and downloadable from the link below:
 * [Portenta X8 STEP files](../../downloads/ABX00049-step.zip)

+### Features Overview

+Portenta X8 integrates two main programming experiences, Yocto Linux environment and the popular Arduino environment.

+**DIAGRAM SHOWING MPU + LINUX, MCU (M4) + ARDUINO, COMPUTER, CLOUD + PORTENTA X8 MANAGER**

+To explore specific sections in more detail, please click on the links below that interest you:
+* Linux Environment - Link to be added
+* Arduino Environment - Link to be added
+* Arduino Cloud - Link to be added

 ### Linux Environment